ferds003/ferds003.github.io/_projects/management/2024 LBYMF4B.md

 ### HOW THIS CAN BE FURTHER IMPROVED
 - While **10 cycles** provided a workable baseline, more repetitions would improve statistical reliability, given the large range of possible destinations.
 - Real-world factors such as **gate choice, class schedules, and crowd behavior** directly impacted station cycle times.
+- A one-tailed T-test may have been better since we are dealing with time and there is really no significant difference at the start of the standard time.
+So a better phrasing of the question would be: "Is 7 minutes waiting at the elevator significantly greater than 5 minutes taking the stairs?"
-- The study validated group members’ personal experiences but also quantified them for actionable improvement.
+- The study validated group members’ personal experiences but also a more diverse dataset of other student experience will improve the data gathering.
-- This method can serve as a **benchmark** for deciding whether rushing to the elevator during peak periods is worth it compared to alternative routes (e.g., taking the stairs).
+- This method can serve as a **benchmark** for deciding whether rushing to the elevator during peak periods is worth it compared to alternative routes (e.g., taking the stairs) but there is really two options so a better statistical inference can be explored too (assuming a poisson distribution since we are dealing with time instead of a normal distribution would be nice!)

 Let me know in the comments if this is a valid take on the waiting situation in Andrew.
 Thanks!